skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 SYNOPSIS
 ========
-``bin2tap.py`` [options] FILE [file.tap]
+``bin2tap.py`` [options] FILE [OUTFILE]

 DESCRIPTION
 ===========
-``bin2tap.py`` converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a TAP file.
+``bin2tap.py`` converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a PZX or TAP file.
 FILE may be a regular file, or '-' to read a binary file from standard input.
+If OUTFILE is not given, a TAP file is created.

 OPTIONS
 =======
 --7ffd `N`
-  Add 128K RAM banks to the TAP file and write `N` to port 0x7ffd after they've loaded.
+  Add 128K RAM banks to the tape file and write `N` to port 0x7ffd after they've loaded.

 --banks `N[,N...]`
-  Add only these 128K RAM banks to the TAP file (default: 0,1,3,4,6,7).
+  Add only these 128K RAM banks to the tape file (default: 0,1,3,4,6,7).

 -b, --begin `BEGIN`
   Begin conversion at this address.
 The default begin address is the origin